jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 From 85-15-16-103.shatel.ir (85.15.16.103) icmp_seq=2 Packet filtered
 ```

-My computer pings 192.168.59.231 when I go for mass1 even when the DNS can not finds this name because that is defined in `/etc/hosts`.
+My computer pings 192.168.59.231 when I go for mass1 even when the DNS can not find this name because that is defined in `/etc/hosts`.

 ### nsswitch